 3. Spent ventilation air is expelled from the cabin through a combined valve unit mounted on the front face of frame 6.
-Piping in the nose of the aircraft permits the waste air to circulate in jackets around the radar equipment for cooling purposes before it is finally discharged to atmosphere.

 WARNING

 It is imperative that nothing covers, or even partially covers, the protective grid of the combined valve unit or discharge valve, thereby preventing free access of spent ventilation air to the outer bodies of the valve.
 Failure to observe this precaution may lead to an excessive build-up of pressure in the cabin resulting in a structural failure.